What are the top four performance marketing channels to achieve your campaign success?

 So as an advertiser, it can be challenging to choose the right performance marketing channels that best fit your needs, as there is no one-size-fits-all and prices vary per channel.
+Therefore it can be tricky to pick the best performance channels.
 In fact, only 61% of marketers believe their marketing strategy is effective (HubSpot).

 Learn more about “What makes a good performance marketer”

 What are performance marketing channels?
 What are the most common ones?

 Performance marketing channels refer to all the digital marketing or display advertising channels available online that allow you to run marketing campaigns to meet business objectives such as clicks, ad views, downloads, and app installs.

 To help you make most of your campaigns, we have put together a quick guide introducing the most common performance marketing channels below – and which ad formats and methods you can leverage.

 1. Native advertising

 Native advertising blends seamlessly with the environment it’s appearing in by mimicking its design, content, and writing style.